-Your thinking drives your will for sure, but your will may cancel your desire and you cannot reach your balance without desire, you cannot succeed without enjoyment.
+Your thinking drives your will for sure, but since your will may cancel your desire, you cannot reach your balance without desire and you cannot succeed without enjoyment.

 Yes, these are only sentences, but they depict the real life, it’s as simple as the art of being yourself, however you should not think in order to be yourself, this is the reason why we say that you should be self-confident.

 You should feel as an artist, and develop an expressive relaxation, in other words, as Mrs Hoppenot states it in “Le violon intérieur“, tonicity in relaxation.

 (translated by Guy Robert)

 You should feast yourself with music.

 You head should drop down in your shoulders, you should pack down, to make a HEAP of yourself !

 The less energy spent on technical production, the more available for creativity.

 Being as relaxed as possible in playing allows the creative mind as well as the emotions to more easily come forth.

 David Liebman, Developing a Personal Saxophone Sound